 enrollments should not exceed 28 students per class.
 Kindergarten will include one full time teacher and one part time aide daily.

-assistance (TADS) is available to St.
+assistance (TADS) is available to families who are registered members of the Church of St. Joseph.

 requires that a child be 5 years of age on or before September 1 for entrance